Cancer misdiagnosis: what is it and how can I make a claim?

 A 77-year-old man received £12,500 in cancer misdiagnosis compensation after he was wrongly treated with 3 rounds of chemotherapy.

-The Princess Alexandra Hospital NHS Trust in Essex misdiagnosed the 77-year-old man, who had prostate cancer, with bladder cancer leading to the incorrect treatment.
-The misdiagnosis meant that there was a delay in the correct treatment and a lot of pain and suffering was caused.
+The Princess Alexandra Hospital NHS Trust in Essex misdiagnosed the 77-year-old man, who had prostate cancer, with bladder cancer, leading to the incorrect treatment.
+The misdiagnosis meant that there was a delay in the correct treatment, and a lot of pain and suffering were caused.

 Misdiagnosis of cancer compensation

 The man, who does not want to be named, was given antibiotics for neck pain and a lump on his back by his GP.
-Over a year later, due to his persisting pain, the man visited a different doctor where he was urgently referred for a scan.
+Over a year later, due to his persisting pain, the man visited a different doctor, where he was urgently referred him for a scan.

-It took over 18 months of pain, loss of earnings and negative psychological effects until the man was diagnosed with Stage 4 Grade ½ follicular non-Hodgkin’s lymphoma.and his lump removed.
+It took over 18 months of pain, loss of earnings and negative psychological effects until the man was diagnosed with Stage 4 Grade ½ follicular non-Hodgkin’s lymphoma, and his lump was removed.

 At Patient Claim Line, we understand the distress and devastation that can be caused by delayed or inappropriate cancer treatment.